 The Department of Natural Resources and Environmental Control (DNREC) will develop regulations to implement a new permit process to allow industrial reuse of 14 existing sites of heavy industry use within Delaware’s Coastal Zone.

-Join the Coastal Zone Act email list (just send a blank email) for regular updates on the Conversion Permits project, related meetings, and Coastal Zone Act activities.
+Join the Coastal Zone Act email list (just send a blank email) for regular updates on Coastal Zone Act activities, including conversion permit regulation development and opportunities to provide input and feedback.

-The new permit process is called for under the Coastal Zone Conversion Permit Act, which allows for conversion of these sites to additional or alternative heavy industry use.
+The new permit process is called for under the Coastal Zone Conversion Permit Act (CZCPA), which allows for conversion of these sites to additional or alternative heavy industry use.
 Permits for conversions will require an assessment of the environmental and economic impacts of the proposed conversion.

 DNREC Secretary Shawn M. Garvin has named a Regulatory Advisory Committee (RAC) to provide guidance and feedback to DNREC on development of Coastal Zone regulations.
 The members have diverse backgrounds, experiences, and perspectives related to Delaware’s Coastal Zone.
 They come from environmental organizations, business and industry, affected communities, technical fields, public health, and other diverse backgrounds.